ckuelker/quick-guide-en-us/Dev/HPC/numa.md

 [...]
 ```

-Executing this test on Debian 11 Bullseye on a desktop from 2013 or a laptop
+Running this test on Debian 11 Bullseye on a 2013 desktop or 2015 laptop, or on
-from 2015 or on the same laptop from 2008 (Debian 8.11 Jessie) the newer
+the same 2008 laptop (Debian 8.11 Jessie) the newer version gives:
-version gives:

 ```bash
 /numademo -S 100M